 House Mouse (Mus musculus) in Polk County, FL

-The house mouse (Mus musculus) is the dominant small rodent in Polk County, occurring in both residential and commercial settings across all submarkets.
+The house mouse (Mus musculus) is the dominant small rodent in Polk County, occurring in both residential settings and food-service settings across all submarkets, from Lakeland to Bartow.
 House mice are 3–4″ body + 3–4″ tail, gray to brown, with large ears and small dark eyes.
 They breed continuously in Polk County's year-round warm climate — a single pair can produce 35–60 offspring per year.

 Quick answer.
 House mouse: 3–4″ body, gray, large ears.
 Enters through gaps as small as 1/4″ (dime-sized).
 Treatment: structural exclusion (seal all dime-sized gaps) + interior snap trap-out + perimeter bait stations.
 Mice die in inaccessible spaces — trapping is preferred over interior bait for residential.